FrameworkComputer/EmbeddedController/docs/low_battery_startup.md

 Optional.

 If set, charger input current limits will never be set lower than this value.
-Historically most boards used the same value as `CONFIG_CHARGER_INPUT_CURRENT`, but doing so violates USB-PD standby power requirements when voltages greater than 5V are used with the default 512 mA value.
+Historically most boards used the same value as `CONFIG_CHARGER_DEFAULT_CURRENT_LIMIT`, but doing so violates USB-PD standby power requirements when voltages greater than 5V are used with the default 512 mA value.
 Configuring this option to a nonzero value may be useful if a board needs extra headroom (possibly at the cost of drawing excess standby power), but boards should prefer to override `board_set_charge_limit()` instead to limit situations with excess power draw to only occur when that extra power is needed.

 ### `CONFIG_CHARGER_MIN_BAT_PCT_FOR_POWER_ON`